shuangliutjnu/TJNU-Ground-based-Cloud-Dataset/README.md

 # If you use this dataset in your research, please kindly cite our work as,

 @article{liu2021ground,
-  title = {ground-based remote sensing cloud classification via context graph attention network},
+  title = {ground-based Remote Sensing Cloud Classification via Context Graph Attention Network},
   author = {Liu, Shuang and Duan, Linlin and Zhang, Zhong and Cao, Xiaozhong and Durrani, Tariq S.},
   journal = {IEEE Transactions on Geoscience and Remote Sensing},
   DoI = {10.1109/TGRS.2021.3063255},
   year = {2021},
-  publisher = {Institute of Electrical and Electronics Engineers Inc.}
+  publisher = {IEEE}
 }

 # Download